-Each of the charges listed on the citation you received has a box that is checked to indicate what type of offense it is -- criminal, criminal traffic, civil traffic or petty offense.
+Each of the charges listed on your citation has a box that is checked to indicate the type of offense: criminal, criminal traffic, civil traffic or petty offense.
 Your citation may contain more than one type of offense.

 You MUST appear in court on the date and time indicated on the citation.
-Failure to do so WILL result in contempt of court charge and WARRANT for your arrest....
-OR if you retain an attorney to handle the case, your attorney can file a notice of appearance and a plea of not guilty on your behalf.
+Failure to do so will result in a contempt of court charge and warrant for your arrest.
+If you retain an attorney to handle the case, your attorney can file a notice of appearance and a plea of not guilty on your behalf.

-If you are under 18 years of age and have received a citation for a civil traffic moving violation, you must appear in court on the date and time indicated ACCOMPANIED BY A PARENT OR LEGAL GUARDIAN.
-Failure to do so may result in SUSPENSION OF YOUR DRIVER LICENSE OR BOTH.
+If you are under 18 years of age and have received a citation for a civil traffic moving violation, you must appear in court on the date and time indicated accompanied by a parent or legal guardian.
+Failure to do so may result in suspension of your driver's license.

-You must either appear in court on or before your scheduled appearance date, pay your fine by mail or online, or request a civil traffic hearing.
-FAILURE to do so WILL result in default judgment being entered against you for the full amount of the fine, assessment of additional default fees and the suspension of your driver license.
+You must do one of the following: appear in court on or before your scheduled appearance date OR pay your fine by mail or online OR request a civil traffic hearing.
+Failure to do so will result in default judgment being entered against you for the full amount of the fine, assessment of additional default fees and the suspension of your driver license.

-You should have received a court fine schedule with your citation.
-Please use it as a guide.
-If you did not receive the fine schedule, you can view it online here: Fine Schedule.
-If you are charged with a moving violation (those maked with an asterik (*) on the fine schedule, you may be eligible for defensive driving school if you have not attended a DDS within the last two years.
-The fine schedule also includes information about DDS and how to enroll.
-We accept credit/debit card payments of fines and bonds by calleding 1-800-701-8560, or online at www.sedonatix.com.
-You may also pay your fine by at the court with cash, check or money order.
+You should receive a court fine schedule with your citation.
+If you did not receive the fine schedule you can view it online here.
+If you are charged with a moving violation --which is maked with an asterik (*) on the fine schedule -- you may be eligible for defensive driving school if you have not attended a DDS within the last two years.
+The fine schedule includes information about DDS and how to enroll.

-Check the citation where it states "You must appear at the date and time indicated."
-If you are uncertain, call the Court at (928) 282-1189.
+The date will be shown on the citation as "You must appear at the date and time indicated."
+If you are uncertain call the Court at (928) 282-1189.

-Please refer to the envelope you received from the Police Officer for class information and locations; call the school with whom you registered.
-For more information call 1-888-334-5565 or visit the Arizona Supreme Court web site at www.azdrive.com.
+Refer to the envelope you received from the police officer for information.
+Call the school with whom you registered.
+For more information call 888-334-5565 or visit the Arizona Supreme Court web site at azdrive.com.

 The school with whom you registered can obtain a continuance for you when you register, or call the court at (928) 282-1189.